Moorooka

 An assessment of population growth drivers in Moorooka reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Moorooka's population is estimated at around 11,790 as of Feb 2026.
-This reflects an increase of 1,007 people (9.3%) since the 2021 Census, which reported a population of 10,783 people.
-The change is inferred from the resident population of 11,772, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,861 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Moorooka's 9.3% growth since the 2021 census exceeded the SA3 area (9.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Moorooka's estimated population is 11,994 as of May 2026.
+This shows an increase of 1,211 people since the 2021 Census, which reported a population of 10,783.
+The change was inferred from AreaSearch's estimated resident population of 11,992 in June 2025 and 24 new addresses validated since the Census date.
+This results in a density ratio of 2,911 persons per square kilometer, placing Moorooka in the upper quartile nationally according to AreaSearch assessments.
+The suburb's growth rate of 11.2% since the 2021 Census exceeded the national average of 9.3%.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, driving Moorooka's primary population growth.

 Frequently Asked Questions - Population